asval211/king_county_housing_data/README.md

 # Phase Two Project Repo

-# Microsoft Film Production: Data Analysis & Strategy Recommendations
+# King County, Washington: Data Analysis & Strategy Recommendations

 **Authors**: Pete VanZandt, Emma Choate, Alex Valencia

 ## Overview

-This project analyzes the question "What makes a successful movie?" for Microsoft, which is making a movie studio but not well-versed in the filming industry.
-With our analysis, we found the best people to hire to make a movie based on how popular they are and how much money their movies make.
-We outline the best decisions to make to maximize profits and movie ratings.
+For this project, you will use linear regression to model housing sales in King County, a northwestern county in Washington state.

 ## Business Problem